josephDorsey/testOmnifood/Omnifood/README.md

 # Section 5: Building Header Part #1 Notes 2/10/2021 7:06 PM

--this link does go anywhere, its a dummy link until you know where you want to reference your link
+-this link does not go anywhere, its a dummy link until you know where you want to reference your link
 <a href="#"></a>

 1. first we are going to add the background image to the header.
 Here the file the project wants us to use is called hero.jpg.
 Make sure the file is in the img folder of the css folder